asudahkzj/Wnet/README.md

 ## Training
 <!-- Training of the model requires at least 32g memory GPU, we performed the experiment on 32g V100 card. （As the training resolution is limited by the GPU memory, if you have a larger memory GPU and want to perform the experiment, please contact with me, thanks very much) -->

-To train baseline Wnet on a single node with 4 gpus, run:
+For AVOS dataset, to train baseline Wnet on a single node with 4 gpus, run:
 ```
 python -m torch.distributed.launch --nproc_per_node=4 --use_env main.py --backbone resnet101/50 --dataset_file avos --ytvos_path /path/to/ytvos --masks --pretrained_weights /path/to/pretrained_path
 ```